Binary Patching

-Binary patches are used to patch files or programs on a device.
-It performs find and replace operations using hexadecimal wildcards, supporting both high and low nibble wildcards.
-For example, `??` represents any byte, and `B?` represents any byte starting with `B`, such as `BA`, `B1`, or `B9`.
-A wildcard pattern like `49` `BA` `??` `?C` will match any sequence in the file corresponding to `49` `BA` `..` `.C`.
-The following call will replace all `AA` `BB` `CC` `D[0-9A-F]` byte sequences in `test.bin` with `AA` `BB` `CC` `DD`.
-The interface returns the number of replacements and their respective offsets.
+Binary patching is used to patch files or programs on devices.
+It employs hexadecimal wildcards for find and replace operations, supporting high/low nibble wildcards.
+For example, `??` represents any single byte, `B?` represents any byte with `B` as the high nibble (i.e., `B0`-`BF`), such as `BA`, `B1`, `B9`.
+The pattern `49 BA ?? ?C` will match any byte sequence in the file that conforms to the pattern.
+The following call will replace all byte sequences matching `AA BB CC D?` in `test.bin` with `AA BB CC DD`, and the interface returns the count of replacements and the offset of each replacement.

 ```python